Skip to content

 • They are not biodegradable and can take hundreds of years to decompose.

-• They are not as cushioned as other types of mats, which may be uncomfortable for some users.
+• They are not as cushioned or supportive as other types of mats, which may be uncomfortable for some users and break down in cushioning.

-• PVC mats can emit a strong odor, especially when new.
+• PVC mats can emit a strong odour, especially when new.

 TPE Yoga Mats

 TPE, or thermoplastic elastomer, is a newer material that is becoming increasingly popular for yoga mats.
+TPEs are a blend of a polymer and rubber that combine the properties of both thermoplastics and elastomers.
+They are soft and rubbery, and are often used in household objects like toothbrush grips, sippy cup lids, and phone cases.
 Here are some of the pros and cons of TPE mats:

 Pros:

-• TPE mats are eco-friendly and can be recycled.
+• TPE mats are somewhat eco-friendly and can be recycled.

 • They are lightweight and easy to carry.